garyk295/madridapiclab2/index.md

 7.Click save on the top right.

 ### 2.5 Adding the oAuth provider to the product

+In API Connect you package your APIs into products and this is how they are consumed.
+This section will guide you through packaging up the payments API and the payment authorization API into a single product.

 1. Press ‘All APIs’ at the top to return to the list of APIs.
 2. Click on products.
 3. Click on the ‘Payments’ product to see the details.